-During our 2016 Lymphedema Lobby Days over 70 patient advocates from around the country, ranging in age from 7 to 80, met with 214 offices from 38 different states to raise support for the
+During our most recent Lymphedema Lobby Days, March 26th-28th, 2017, over 70 patient advocates from around the country, ranging in age from 8 to 81, met with 275 offices from 45 states to raise support for the Lymphedema Treatment Act!

 They were two of the most significant, moving, powerful, and fulfilling days I have spent in my sixty-nine years.
 Don’t miss the next opportunity to join this extraordinary group working together for a wonderful goal.

 It was one of the best experiences in my professional life!